peterhry/peterhrynkow.com/_posts/2019-01-15-blowing-up-images-to-make-them-small.md

 ### So, is this still useful?

-Yes, but I would describe the technique more narrowly today.
+Yes.
+I would describe the technique more narrowly today, but not less enthusiastically.

 It is not a general image optimization strategy.
 It is **extreme downsampling for intentionally low-detail imagery**.

-Use CSS gradients when the artwork can be expressed simply.
-Use responsive AVIF/WebP images when detail matters.
-But when you have arbitrary smooth artwork or a heavily blurred background, a comically tiny raster image stretched across the screen can still be one of the cheapest ways to render it.
+For arbitrary smooth artwork, mesh-style gradients, soft lighting, or heavily blurred photographs, a comically tiny raster image stretched across the screen can still be one of the cheapest ways to render the original look faithfully.

-The core idea from 2019 still holds up: **if the visual information in an image is predominantly low-frequency, its pixel dimensions do not need to match its display dimensions.**
+When detail matters, use responsive images.
+When it does not, the core idea from 2019 still holds up: **if the visual information in an image is predominantly low-frequency, its pixel dimensions do not need to match its display dimensions.**